HIPS/neural-fingerprint/README.md

 Drop us an email!

 We want to thank Jennifer Wei for helpful contributions and advice, and Analog Devices International and Samsung Advanced Institute of Technology for their generous support.

+## Related packages

+A Tensorflow implementation of a closely-related algorithm can be found at [https://github.com/momeara/DeepSEA](https://github.com/momeara/DeepSEA)